Locations:

 Glioblastoma’s bleak prognosis is due in large part to the heterogeneous nature of the tumor’s DNA.
 Tumors can often have unique genetic signatures, so what works for one patient may not work for another.
 Researchers are now exploring whether targeting treatment based on an individual tumor’s DNA could result in better outcomes for patients with GBM.

 “We’d like to know the genetic driver of the patient’s tumor before we treat them,” says Manmeet Ahluwalia, MD, Director, Brain Metastasis Research Program, Cleveland Clinic.
-“The genomics of glioblastoma are very diverse and if we use targeted therapy that focuses on the genetic alterations of the tumor, the chances of success increase.”
+“The genomics of glioblastoma are varied and if we use targeted therapy that focuses on the genetic alterations of the tumor, the chances of success increase.”

 Dr. Ahluwalia and investigators from several leading institutions are part of ALLELE, a new consortium to generate prospective clinical genomics and inform treatment decisions in patients with glioblastoma.
 The latest data from their work was presented at the 2018 American Society of Clinical Oncology meeting.